dart-lang/sdk/pkg/kernel/binary.md

 }

 type VariableReference {
+  // Byte offset in the binary for the variable declaration (without tag).
+  UInt variableDeclarationPosition;

   // Reference to the Nth variable in scope, with 0 being the
   // first variable declared in the outermost scope, and larger
   // numbers being the variables declared later in a given scope,